opendatahacklab/rss-tools/README.md

 # rss-tools
-Some tools (PHP and javascript) to del with RSS feeds
+Some tools (PHP and javascript) to deal with RSS feeds